ThinkingBeyond/BeyondAI-2025/Queen-Aset Blissett and Xendra Jaime/README.md

 | **Network Realization (Gap Closure)** | Prove ReLU activations realize linear inequalities defining simplex boundaries. | Closes key assumption; confirms ReLU MLPs realize complex piecewise affine geometry. |

 ## Visualisations
-For phase 4, we are incorporating the existing static visualizations for our poster, and are currently creating three ManimCE animations for supporting the proof structure and clarifying the connection between theory/empirical.
-At this point, they have yet to be added to the GitHub page.
+For phase 4, we are incorporating the existing static visualizations for our poster from last cohort, and extending on new visualizations for a better understanding.

+**Modified visualizations**:
-+ Step, Bump, Tower, Piecewise constant animation to show the progression in Sigmoid/Tanh cases
++ Step, Bump, Tower, Piecewise constant animation to show the progression in Sigmoid/Tanh cases ([`2025_Visualisations_for_Poster_Final.ipynb`](https://github.com/ThinkingBeyond/BeyondAI-2025/blob/main/Queen-Aset%20Blissett%20and%20Xendra%20Jaime/2025_Visualisations_for_Poster_Final.ipynb))
++ Visuals of piecewise linear functions built by ReLU (the simplices being assembled) ([`2025_Simplex_Construction_For_Poster.ipynb`](https://github.com/ThinkingBeyond/BeyondAI-2025/blob/main/Queen-Aset%20Blissett%20and%20Xendra%20Jaime/2025_Simplex_Construction_For_Poster.ipynb))
++ Continuity $\epsilon -\delta$ definition (to be added)

+**New visualizations**:
++ Explanation of bounded versus unbounded for the 3 presented activation functions (to be added)
-+ Input passing through an MLP (video graphic for what happens in a neural network)
++ Input passing through an MLP (video graphic for what happens in a neural network) (to be added)
-+ Visuals of piecewise linear functions built by ReLU (the simplices being assembled)

 ## Empirical Framework
 For phase 3, we examined the performance of the activations, sigmoid, tanh and ReLU, in a shallow network to precisely examine how the inherent mathematical structures of these activations translate to practice, and influence neural network design and deep learning.

-The present computational experiment in `Empirical_Validation_of_the_UAT.ipynb` followed the sequence below:
+The present computational experiment in [`Empirical_Validation_of_the_UAT.ipynb`](https://github.com/ThinkingBeyond/BeyondAI-2025/blob/main/Queen-Aset%20Blissett%20and%20Xendra%20Jaime/Empirical_Validation_of_the_UAT.ipynb) followed the sequence below:
 1. **Capacity Analysis**: Can we find a neural network that approximates our target function to our fixed threshold, as the UAT states?
 2. **Efficiency Analysis**: Now that we have found one network, what parameters offer the best computational efficiency?
 3. **Generalization Analysis**: Now that we have our optimized neural network, can it approximate outside of the given domain training?

 Our work fully completes Step 1 and partially addresses Step 2, using metrics such as the Minimum viable width, Marginal Efficiency, Convergence time and Approximation Accuracy (MSE, MAE, Maximum Error and $R^2$).

-To produce the experiment, run `Empirical_Validation_of_the_UAT.ipynb` on Google Colab.
+To produce the experiment, run [`Empirical_Validation_of_the_UAT.ipynb`](https://github.com/ThinkingBeyond/BeyondAI-2025/blob/main/Queen-Aset%20Blissett%20and%20Xendra%20Jaime/Empirical_Validation_of_the_UAT.ipynb) on Google Colab.

 **Versions used**:
 * torch= 2.9.0+cu126
 * numpy= 2.0.2
 * matplotlib==3.10.0

-Moreover, the `uat_code_manual` provides an overview on the provided code.
+Moreover, the [`uat_code_manual`](https://github.com/ThinkingBeyond/BeyondAI-2025/blob/main/Queen-Aset%20Blissett%20and%20Xendra%20Jaime/uat_code_manual.md) provides an overview on the provided code.

+# Conclusions
-# Empirical Findings
+## Empirical findings
 - **The models benefit from the number of neurons up to a variable point:** While there was a significant improvement when increasing from 10N → 50N across all activations, there were also diminishing returns beyond ~500-1000 neurons for all tested cases
 - **The UAT's "sufficient neurons" statement implicitly requires sufficient optimization:** To achieve good approximations, it is needed a careful tuning of hyperparameters (LR, epochs) beyond just adding neurons.
 - **Activation-specific efficiency for sin(2πx) experiment:**